Poverty relief · Reg 213766

 What is Human Rights Protection Fund's charity rating? +

-Human Rights Protection Fund scores 75 out of 100 on CharityCompare (3 stars — Good).
-The Clarity Score V1 sums four pillars from Charity Commission filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Human Rights Protection Fund scores 76 out of 100 on CharityCompare (4 stars — Good).
+The Clarity Score V1 sums four pillars from UK regulator filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Stars use the same bands as those labels — 90+ is 5★ Exceptional.
+It is not an impact ranking.

-Is Human Rights Protection Fund a legitimate UK charity? +
+Does Human Rights Protection Fund have reviews and complaints? +

-What is Human Rights Protection Fund's Charity Commission registration number? +
+What are Human Rights Protection Fund's overheads? +

 How much income does Human Rights Protection Fund receive? +

-Human Rights Protection Fund reported £276k total income in its 2021 accounts, based on Charity Commission filings.
-Five-year trend: declining.
+Human Rights Protection Fund reported £395k total income in its 2025 accounts, based on UK regulator filings.
+Five-year trend: growing.

 Are Human Rights Protection Fund's accounts up to date? +